House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Death and injury are not the only consequences of space heater fires.
 Space heater fires also cause a lot of property damage.
 It is estimated that fires caused by space heaters, both fixed and portable, have caused property damage worth about $1.1 billion.

-If you look at all the property damage caused by heating equipment fire, 54% of property damage is done by fixed or portable space heaters.
+If you look at all the property damage caused by heating equipment fires, 54% of property damage occurs from fixed or portable space heaters.

 (National Fire Protection Association)